fabiospampinato/tiny-sqlite3/readme.md

 const stats = await db.stats ();

+// Dump the content of a database as a SQL string, using the ".dump" command

+const dumped = await db.dump ();

 // Recover as much data as possible from a corrupted database, using the ".recover" command

 const recovered = await db.recover ();